austenstone/copilot-usage/README.md

 # Copilot Usage Action

-Get Copilot usage data as a job summary.
+Get Copilot usage data as a job summary, CSV, and/or JSON.

 Powered by the [REST API endpoints for GitHub Copilot usage metrics](https://docs.github.com/en/rest/copilot/copilot-usage).